 I have tried to make the process as detailed as I can so that you can read it and apply it right away.
-So let’s start with it.
+So let’s start.

-The #1 reason why it is so HARD to hire co-founder or to find any level of senior talent in startups is because very few people know about your company.
+The #1 reason why it is so HARD to hire a co-founder or to find any level of senior talent in startups is that; very few people know about your company.

 Founders and startups usually don’t have any credibility in the marketplace.
 Because to the outside world, you’re just another website.
 And that’s where you need to start first.

 You need to start getting featured in media and publications.
-You should start getting your story out there, (your personal story and your company’s vision) the more you get it the more people will trust you.
+You should start getting your story out there, (your personal story and your company’s vision).
+The more you spread the word, the more people will trust you.